 "Regulatory Approvals" means all applicable federal, state and tribal regulatory authorizations, consents or approvals required for any Transaction to lawfully occur.

-"Schedule", "Scheduled" or "Scheduling" means communicating with and confirming with one another and/or a Transmitting Utility that a particular quantity of Power is to be delivered or received and providing all such information and satisfying all such requirements as may be necessary to cause such Transmitting Utility to recognize and confirm the delivery or receipt of the Power."Seller" means the Party obligated to sell and deliver Power in a Transaction.
+“Replacement Cost” means the amount charged by TVA to the Buyer for TVA’s cost, including lost opportunity cost, of supplying Power and Energy to replace any Undelivered Energy.

+"Seller" means the Party obligated to sell and deliver Power in a Transaction.

 "Service Day" means any day on which Power is delivered or received under a Transaction, regardless of whether such day is a Business Day.